Specific impulse: Overview

+Types of engines

 The practical meaning of the measurement varies with different types of engines.
-Car engines consume onboard fuel, breathe environmental air to burn the fuel, and react (through the tires) against the ground beneath them.
-In this case, the interpretation is momentum per fuel burned.
+Car engines consume onboard fuel, breathe environmental air to burn the fuel, and push against the ground beneath them.
+There is no reaction mass.
+In this case, I_{sp} is momentum per fuel burned.

-Chemical rocket engines, by contrast, carry with them their fuel, oxidizer, and reaction mass, so the measure is momentum per reaction mass.
+Chemical rocket engines, by contrast, carry their fuel, oxidizer, and reaction mass with them, so I_{sp} is momentum per reaction mass.

-Airplane engines are in the middle, as they only react against airflow through the engine, but some of this reaction mass (and combustion ingredients) is breathed rather than carried on board.
-As such, "specific impulse" could be taken to mean either "per reaction mass", as with a rocket, or "per fuel burned" as with cars.
-The latter is the traditional and common choice.
-In sum, specific impulse is not practically comparable between different types of engines.
+Airplane engines are in the middle, as they only push against airflow through the engine.
+Some of this reaction mass is carried with them, and some is breathed from the air.
+Therefore, "specific impulse" could be taken to mean either "per reaction mass", as with a rocket, or "per fuel burned" as with cars.
+The latter is the traditional and more common choice.
+Because of these differences, specific impulse is not directly comparable between different types of engines.